Pentagon says China planning big increase in nuclear arsenal

 Within that force, the number of nuclear warheads on land-based intercontinental ballistic missiles capable of threatening the United States — currently about 100, according to the report — “is expected to grow to roughly 200 in the next five years,” it said.

+Hans Kristensen, a nuclear weapons expert at the Federation of American Scientists and a specialist in China’s force, said the “low 200s” Pentagon estimate is slightly lower than his own estimate of about 300.

+“The low number of course somewhat weakens the Trump administration’s warnings about Chinese capabilities” and its concerns that Beijing may be aiming to achieve nuclear parity with the United States, he said.

 Tuesday’s report to Congress is not the first time the Pentagon has predicted a doubling of China’s nuclear stockpile.
 In a speech at the Hudson Institute in May 2019, the then-director of the Defense Intelligence Agency, Lt.
 Gen. Robert Ashley, said, “Over the next decade, China will likely at least double the size of its nuclear stockpile in the course of implementing the most rapid expansion and diversification of its nuclear arsenal in China’s history.”
+Ashley said China’s stockpile was in the “low couple hundreds.”

 Those predictions fit neatly with arguments the Trump administration makes to justify spending hundreds of billions of dollars to modernize the U.S. nuclear arsenal.